TheKeeperOfPie/ArtistAlleyDatabase/README.md

 ## Screenshots

 TODO: Need to find an artist willing to license their work to be displayed in this repository.
-(If you draw anime art and are willing, please contact my GitHub email.)
+(If you draw anime art and are willing, please contact my GitHub email)

 ## Build